SplayD027/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Game
-Build with html css and some basic js.
+a rock paper scissor game build with html css and some basic js. you can play it at https://splayd027.github.io/Rock-Paper-Scissors-Game/